Touch Football Australia

-Touch Football Australia (TFA) is the governing body of touch football in Australia.
-It is a member of the Federation of International Touch (FIT), the sport's international governing body.
+Touch Football Australia is the governing body of touch football in Australia.
+It is a member of the Federation of International Touch, the sport's international governing body.

 History

 Origins

 The Australian Touch Association (ATA) was founded in 1978, following the formation of several state-level organisations, as the national governing body of the sport.
 The ATA was responsible for the coordination of the sport at a national level, which included the creation of a national championships and the release of the first official rule book, in 1980.

-In 2004, following the a review into the sport by David Shilbury and Pamm Kellett, the ATA adopted a new national structure, absorbing the operations of all member states and territories (with the exception of the Queensland and New South Wales association) and began trading as Touch Football Australia.
+In 2004, following a review into the sport by David Shilbury and Pamm Kellett, the ATA adopted a new national structure, absorbing the operations of all member states and territories (with the exception of the Queensland and New South Wales association) and began trading as Touch Football Australia.

 There are now over 600,000 registered members and 500,000 children who participate in Touch Football and according to Australian Sports Commission statistics, it is among the top participation based, organised sports in Australia.